 2. You Apply Without Exfoliating

-We recommend exfoliating 3 times – every other day – prior to best self tanner application.
+We recommend exfoliating 3 times – every other day – prior to the best self-tanner application.
 This is why step one is so important: do not rush into it.
 Use a store-bought exfoliator or make your own.
 You can even simply add some body wash to a handful of sugar for a super easy, very effective exfoliator.

 While you need to exfoliate your entire body prior to self-tanning, make sure you concentrate on those areas known for blotches such as the knees and elbows.
 (How to Exfoliate Your Body Head to Toe)